Product management PROD

 Applies standard techniques and tools to carry out analysis and performance monitoring activities for specified products.

-Supports problem resolution, resolves issues and acts on feedback and usage of in-life products.
+Supports problem resolution, resolves issues and acts on feedback for products in use.

 Product management: Level 4